DSheirer/sdrtrunk/README.md

 **(final)** These versions have been tested and are the current release version.

+**(alpha)** These versions are under development feature previews and likely to contain bugs and unexpected behavior.

 **(beta)** These versions are currently being tested for bugs and functionality.

 ## Run the application